Equatoguinean Spanish: Comparison to Caribbean Spanish

 According to John Lipski, a comparison between the Spanish spoken in Equatorial Guinea and Caribbean Spanish does not hint at an influence of African languages in Caribbean Spanish, despite some earlier theories.
-Both varieties of Spanish are very different.
+Both varieties of Spanish are noticeably different.
 The main influence on the Spanish spoken in Equatorial Guinea seems to be the varieties spoken by native Spanish colonists.
 In a different paper, however, Lipski notes that the phonotactics of African languages might have reinforced, in Caribbean Spanish, the consonant reduction that was already taking place in Spanish from Southern Spain.